mikf/gallery-dl/docs/options.md

     --post-filter EXPR          Like '--filter', but for posts --child-filter EXPR         Like '--filter', but for child extractors handling manga chapters, external URLs, etc.
+    --tags-blacklist TAGS       List of comma-separated tags or path to a file containing said tags.
+Ignore posts tagged with any of the given tags
+    --tags-whitelist TAGS       List of comma-separated tags or path to a file containing said tags.
+Ignore posts not tagged with any of the given tags

 ## Post-processing Options:
     -P, --postprocessor NAME    Activate the specified post processor